iampika/mamyno-movie-app/README.md

   * Marvel
   * Standup
 * [ ] Users can create the tags for the movies.
+* [ ] Users can delete the tags for the movies.
+* [ ] Users can update the tags for the movies.

+## What 3rd Party API(s) will you integrate with?
+OMDb (The Open Movie Database) API
+* Link to the API documentation here - https://www.omdbapi.com/

+## Tech Stack
+HTML5, CSS3, Vanilla Js will be used for this project, no frameworks.

+## Will you try to implement any stretch features?
 * [ ] Use a linter (eslint)
 * [ ] Mobile first approach
 * [ ] SEO friendly tags